Overview of Quicken

 How to Sign Up to Quicken

 It's fairly straightforward.
-You go to the Quicken website (or an online shop) and choose the version you want.
-Pay the fee and download the software to your desktop.
+You go to the Quicken website and choose the version you want.
+Pay the fee and, if your purchased a desktop product, download the software.
 Then get everything set up, create passwords, and sync with your accounts.
 Also, you may need to import files from other software or download information from your bank.

 Back in the day, there weren't many alternatives to Quicken.
 But there are plenty of choices today.
 One of the best alternatives is Personal Capital, which will track your investment accounts, as well as bank and credit card accounts.
 You can get a number of reports with Personal Capital and see your whole financial picture.

-But Personal Capital is a freemium product that offers a lot of what you might need.
+But Personal Capital is a freemium product that offers a lot of what most people need.
 And its starting cost is zero.
-On top of that, Personal Capital has the option for you to connect with a financial advisor if you're willing to pay for help managing your assets.
+On top of that, Personal Capital has the option for you to work with a financial advisor if you're willing to pay an annual advisory fee.

 Should You Use Quicken?